tjunghans/react-list/README.md

 ## Properties

 - `items`: an array of items, where items can be an arbitrary object
-- `itemFilter`: an optional function that is called with each item and used to map the item to the properties of itemComponent
+- `formatItem`: an optional function that is called with each item and used to map the item to the properties of itemComponent
 - `itemComponent`: an optional react class that is used to display an item
 - `cssClass`: optional css class for the list
 - `onItemClick(item, index)`: optional click handler.
 The argument contains the value of the clicked item and its index.

+### List item properties

+- `cssClass`: If an item object contains the property `cssClass` it will be applied to the rendered `<li>` element.
+- `value`: If an item object contains the property `value` is used as the item label if no custom `itemComponent` is given.

 ## License